Scholar: Mark Lemos

 Faculty Mentor: Dr. John Cushman

-Masters or Doctoral Program Update: Accepted into the Plant Biology Ph.D.
-Program at the University of California, Davis fall 2010.
+Doctoral Program Update: Enrolled in the Plant Biology Ph.D.
+Program at the University of California, Davis, fall 2010.